zaryc0/Fontasaurus/README.md

 once you have entered youre own filePaths then it will use those as the defaults from now on alternatively you can reset the defaults by entering RESET in the Menu screen

+in order to run the executable from the desktop simply copy or drag the  "Drag this to desktop" item to the desktop